 I looked along the water's edge of Farmoor One and two distant waders became a Dunlin and a Common Sandpiper when seen through the scope.
 That was it apart from some newly hatched Mallard ducklings paddling and dabbling with their mother in the waves that were slapping onto the concrete apron.

 The grebes slept on with their black needle bills tucked, in typical grebe fashion, between their neck and breast.
-Regularly a low flying plane or helicopter from Brize Norton would alarm them and they would wake and cock their heads looking at the noisily offending machine and would wait until it was well away before resuming their slumbers.
+Regularly, a low flying plane or helicopter from Brize Norton would alarm them and they would wake and cock their heads looking at the noisily offending machine and would wait until it was well away before resuming their slumbers.
 It was educating to observe them and their behaviour over the ensuing hour or so.
-They were never still, presumably paddling while asleep but with one eye open.
+They were never still, presumably paddling while asleep but always with one eye open.
 Ever restless, ever alert and I noticed that after they had been scared by the low flying aircraft or something else, before going back to sleep they would, almost without fail, open their bill almost as if in a casual yawn before closing it and tucking it into their feathers.
 They kept very close together and from their demeanour and subtle plumage differences I deduced that they were probably a paired male and female.
 I also noted they were distinctly wary of the Great Crested Grebes especially when one dived near them, almost as if they feared the Great Crested Grebe would come up underneath them.
-I have seen similar behaviour and interaction between a Great Crested Grebe and a Slavonian Grebe here in the winter.
+I have seen similar behaviour and interaction between a Great Crested Grebe and a Slavonian Grebe here. in the winter.
 Indeed the Great Crested Grebe on that day seemed positively hostile but today there was no aggression.

 While I continued to wait for the Black necked Grebes to wake up and do something I watched the behaviour of the aforementioned seven or so Great Crested Grebes sheltering from the wind in the lee of the wave wall.
 Most of the time they too were asleep but every so often two would indulge in calling and a mutual courtship display, although it looked pretty desultory, and that was about as far as it would go before they gave up and returned to sleeping.